You can book a dangerous goods vehicle (ADR) inspection from 4 July 2020 - but you can still apply for a waiver if you have an MOT exemption.

 You cannot get a waiver for:

-- vehicles that have not been issued a 3-month MOT exemption
+- vehicles that have not been issued an MOT exemption

 - a new non-type approved dangerous goods vehicle being put into service for the first time